- Fire Department

 Annual Hydrant Testing & Flushing

-The Danville Fire Department will begin the 2018 Fall hydrant testing and flushing sometime late Summer or Fall.
-Check for updates this Summer.
+The Danville Fire Department will always begin testing and flushing hydrants in the Spring time and late Summer or Fall.
+Check for updates on City of Danville Facebook page.

 During the testing period, signs will be posted in each area before flushing begins.
 Flushing will be done between 8:30 am and 4:45 pm.
 Hydrant flushing and testing are done to ensure that all city-owned hydrants and water lines are operating properly and will be usable during a fire emergency.
 Hydrant flushing may cause discoloration of your household water in or near the areas being tested, which is a result of iron deposits being disturbed during the flushing process.
 Iron deposits can build up inside pressure tanks, water heaters, and water pipes.
 It occasionally breaks loose, causing rusty water when faucets are first opened.
 This happens especially when a city or household water lines are disturbed (e.g. moved, replaced, back flushed, or repaired) and rust breaks loose from old pipes.